← Back to Blog

 Copy it

-Clipboard history turns copied text into memory.
-Instead of losing the URL, token, command, or sentence you copied ten minutes ago, you can search it, pin it, or merge it into a note.
+Clipboard history turns copied text and Finder file references into memory.
+Instead of losing the URL, token, command, desktop file, or sentence you copied ten minutes ago, you can search it, copy it again, pin it, or merge it into a note.

 Reuse it